danielbodnar/awesome-stars/README.md

 - [walidshaari/Kubernetes-Certified-Administrator](https://github.com/walidshaari/Kubernetes-Certified-Administrator) - Online resources that will help you prepare for taking the CNCF CKA  2020 "Kubernetes Certified Administrator" Certification exam. with time, This is not likely the comprehensive up to date list  - pl
 - [dragonflyoss/Dragonfly](https://github.com/dragonflyoss/Dragonfly) - This repository has be archived and moved to the new repository https://github.com/dragonflyoss/Dragonfly2.
 - [rook/rook](https://github.com/rook/rook) - Storage Orchestration for Kubernetes
-- [netdata/netdata](https://github.com/netdata/netdata) - Monitor your servers, containers, and applications, in high-resolution and in real-time!
+- [netdata/netdata](https://github.com/netdata/netdata) - The open-source observability platform everyone needs!

 ## code